AshLaw96/kuwait-travel-website/README.md

   </details>
   <br>

-  - The main section on the third page will contain a form block so the user can fill out some personal details and two buttons to refresh the form and to submit the form where a message will show saying that someone will be in touch.
+  - The main section on the third page will contain a form block so the user can fill out some personal details and two buttons to refresh the form and to submit the form where it will then take them to the confirmation page.
 This section will again follow the same colour scheme as the other sections.

    <details>
   <summary>click here to see the form page main section</summary>